“Richard Niles is a great orchestrator and musician

 Niles arranged and co-produced the cult hit “The Disco Sound of Music”, again featuring a performance by Sara Brightman.
 The record was championed by broadcaster Terry Wogan.
 Interestingly, Julie Andrews threatened to sue the producers for using her voice until she learned that the singer was a brilliant sound-alike, session singer Sharon Campbell.

-In 1981 Niles formed his first jazz combo Hi-Tek featuring future saxophone star Chris Hunter, drummer Pete Van Hooke, bassist Dill Katz and guitarist Mitch Dalton.
+In 1981 Niles formed his first jazz combo Hi-Tek featuring future saxophone star Chris Hunter, drummer Peter Van Hooke, bassist Dill Katz and guitarist Mitch Dalton.
 He also produced and wrote two albums for the group Hubbard’s Cubbard featuring bassist/composer Joe Hubbard, Hunter and British trumpeter Guy Barker.

 In 1982 Niles produced and wrote songs for The Morrissey-Mullen Band album “It’s about Time”.
 Dick Morrissey (sax) and Jim Mullen (guitar) were ex-members of The Average White Band and seminal figures in British jazz-funk.
 The album featured the vocals of Tessa Niles.